 Wrongful death claims can also take place when someone dies due to the fault of another entity.
 For example, someone may die in a car accident due to faulty brakes or poorly designed airbags.
 With these types of claims, the survivors of the accident could potentially file a wrongful death suit against the automobile manufacturer—which is probably the reason why we see so many recalls from car makers.
 Other types of wrongful death claims include slip and fall accidents, injuries caused by faulty products and other accidental situations.

 In Colorado specifically, the survivor in a wrongful death claim must prove that either an individual or company was liable (or responsible) for the death of another.
-To do so, the claimant needs to show that the victim’s death was caused by negligence, recklessness or intentional behavior by the other individual.
+To do so, the claimant needs to show that the person’s death was caused by negligence, recklessness or intentional behavior by the other individual.